The top deals to shop this Prime Day, from Fitbit to Nespresso

 Zooming into our edit of the best Lego sets for adults as the “best challenging build”, this technic Ferrari is now 35 per cent cheaper.
 Each part of the 1,677-piece build is designed to champion the seminal OG racer, from the back suspension and moving pistons in the engine to the moveable steering wheel, bonnet and doors.
 Our tester noted that these details particularly appealed to their teen testers, who “enjoyed customising the car exactly as they wanted and then used it once it was built.”

-The 4th generation iPad air has just received a tidy £100 discount this Prime Day.
+The 4th generation iPad air has just had more than a£100 discounted on it this Prime Day.
 While it’s recently been superseded by the 5th generation iPad air, which was released earlier this year, it’s still a worthy choice if you’re in the market for a new Apple tablet.
 The redesigned iPad air has a bright 10.9in display, features a USB-C connector instead of lightning and uses Apple’s powerful A14 bionic chip under the hood.
 It’s relatively light at 458g, and comes with 64GB of storage.
 In our review of the device, our writer said that “the redesigned iPad air is essentially an iPad pro with some of the settings dialled down.”

 Olaplex hair perfector no.3 repairing treatment, 100ml: Was £28, now £13.46, Amazon.co.uk